C$^3$P-VoxelMap: Compact, Cumulative and Coalescible Probabilistic Voxel Mapping

 \subsection{Efficiency Evaluation}

 Besides accuracy, we evaluate both the computation performance and the memory consumption of our algorithm against others.
-Experiments are conducted on a computer with Intel Core-i5 of 2.5GHz and 16GB RAM.
+Experiments are conducted on a computer with Intel Core i5-12500H of 3.3GHz and 16GB RAM.

 We notice some open-source implementations employ multi-threading techniques, e.g., TBB in Faster-LIO, OpenMP in Fast-LIO2 and VoxelMap.
 To compare the efficiency of the algorithm itself, we leave out the implementation-related performance gain from multi-threading.
 Thus, for a fair comparison, tests are performed on a single-threaded setup.